-To initiate the process, TCN has created an “Intake form” which patients can fill out online or can phone in and a support member will walk them through the process.
-The form includes information concerning the patients past medical history, previous cannabis use (including frequency, timing and method of consumption) as well as a list of previous medications.
+To initiate the process, TCN has created an “Intake form” which patients can fill out online or in clinic and our central care team will aid them through our process.
+The form includes information concerning the patients past medical history, previous cannabis use (including frequency, timing and method of consumption) as well as a list of previous and current medications.
 The purpose of acquiring this information is to ensure the patients safety and prevent abuse.
-Certain risk factors are considered including history of addiction, depression, emotional disorders and high dose recreational use.
+Certain risk factors are considered including

 There are two sub-species of cannabis: Indica and Sativa.
-Indices are as a rule more sedative and Sativa’s more stimulatory.
-Since they are not individual species, they are cross breed to create hundreds of hybrid strains, each strain holding a different pharmacology.
+Indicas are as a rule more sedative and Sativas more stimulatory.
+Since they are not individual species, they are

-Patients will receive from our support staff a thorough understanding of the relevance of Licensed Producers, cannabis types (Indica and Sativa),THC and CBD ratios, pricing, product delivery, packaging, labelling and maintenance of documentation to ensure legality.
+From our support staff, patients will receive a thorough understanding of the relevance of Licensed Producers, cannabis types (Indica and Sativa)

-TCN and Licensed Producers offer compassionate pricing based on disability and/or the patients ability to pay.
-Patients are advised that medicinal cannabis & related product purchases are tax deductible.
-Basic TCN patient charge: $49.95
+TCN and most Licensed Producers offer compassionate pricing based on disability and/or the